 Detailed information and maps on the new legislative districts are available at the following links:

-2016 potential candidates please note: due to the 2013 Redistricting Plan, legislative candidates should carefully check the newly drawn House or Senate District boundaries to determine that you meet candidacy or office qualifications.
+2018 potential candidates please note: due to the 2013 Redistricting Plan, legislative candidates should carefully check the House or Senate District boundaries to determine that you meet candidacy or office qualifications.

 Each candidate for office must affirm when they file their candidate filing form that they meet (or will meet within constitutional and statutory deadlines) the qualifications prescribed by the Constitution and laws of the U.S. and the State of Montana.

 If you are interested in running as a candidate for one of Montana's qualified political parties, check the status of parties currently qualified for the ballot at http://sos.mt.gov/Elections/Parties.

-If you are interested in running as a write-in candidate, independent or as a representative of a party that has not qualified for the ballot in Montana, please visit Forms and Filing Information or contact the Secretary of State's office at 406-444-5346 for more information, or contact the elections division at firstname.lastname@example.org.
+If you are interested in running as a write-in candidate, independent or as a representative of a party that has not qualified for the ballot in Montana, please visit Forms and Filing Information or contact the Secretary of State's office at 406-444-5346 for more information, or contact the Elections and Voter Services division at email@example.com.

-Elections and Government Services is not responsible for campaign or lobbying issues.
+The Elections and Voter Services Division is not responsible for campaign or lobbying issues.
 A separate agency, the Commissioner of Political Practices, has jurisdiction over campaign finance and campaign issues.
 The commissioner also monitors and enforces laws relating to lobbying disclosure and ethical standards of conduct for legislators, public officers, and state employees.